-Dulwich College Shanghai Pudong was the first in the Dulwich College International family of schools, opening in 2003 in the Jinqiao District of Pudong.
-Since opening its doors with just 23 students, the College now educates approximately 1500 students from age 2 to age 18, with over forty different nationalities represented in our diverse student body.
+Our school is located within the leafy, vibrant Jinqiao area of Shanghai, Pudong with a thriving and diverse international community.
+The first school in the Dulwich College International family of schools, we opened in 2003 with just 23 students.
+The College now educates over 1600 students from age 2 to age 18, with over forty different nationalities represented in our diverse student body.

 Our links to Dulwich College, founded in 1619, are strong, and we collaborate closely with the other schools in the network to encourage an international outlook and create an extended community where academic ability is fostered, creativity is valued, and diversity is celebrated.

 We are proud to share a common heritage with all the schools in the DCI network, and equally value the traditions, unique to our school, that we have created since we opened.
 Students from Nursery to Year 12 wear the school uniform.
 School uniform isn't about conformity, but reflects a long-standing tradition from the founding school and is a badge of pride and school identity.

 In 2016, we welcomed our second campus Dulwich College Shanghai Puxi in the Minhang District of Puxi.